slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

 ```
 {:data-add-copy-button='true'}

-Apply the upgrade and prepare the worker node for maintenance.
+Back in the control plane terminal window apply the upgrade and prepare the worker node for maintenance.

 ```shell
 kubeadm upgrade node && \